-Alleged Maduro accomplice surrenders to U.S. agents, will help prosecution: sources
+Alleged Maduro accomplice surrenders to US agents, will help prosecution: sources

-CARACAS/BOGOTA (Reuters) - U.S. Drug Enforcement Agency agents were flying back from Colombia on Friday with retired Venezuelan general Cliver Alcala in their custody, three people familiar with the matter said, after he agreed to work with prosecutors who charged him, President Nicolas Maduro and other top officials with drug trafficking.
+CARACAS/BOGOTA (Reuters) - U.S. Drug Enforcement Agency agents on Friday remanded in custody retired Venezuelan general Cliver Alcala, three people familiar with the matter said, after he agreed to work with prosecutors who charged him, President Nicolas Maduro and other top officials with drug trafficking.

-Alcala surrendered and waived his extradition and was being flown to White Plains, New York from the port city of Barranquilla, where he has been living, the three people told Reuters.
+Alcala surrendered to DEA agents in Colombia and waived his right to challenge extradition, the three people told Reuters.
+He was flown to White Plains, New York from the port city of Barranquilla, where he had been living.

 The White House and a DEA spokeswoman referred questions to the U.S. Department of Justice, which declined to comment.
 The State Department did not reply to a request for comment.
 Colombia’s National Police declined to comment.